patricksimpson/blog-gatsby/src/posts/using-gatsby-part-2.md

 date: "2017-11-30"
 ---

 After a little more experimenting, I've finally landed at a good place with [GatsbyJS][gatsby_link] (Gatsby).
 Here's my [blog source][blog_link].

-The Gatsby tutorial is really good too.
+If you haven't already, read the Gatsby [tutorial].
+My blog was derived from it.

 ## GraphQL

 [GraphQL][graphql_link] is the key that makes everything come together nicely though.
 I admit, it's not easy to understand at first.
 I've only just scratched the surface.

 For the purpose of my blog , I am using GraphQL to make queries on the file system.
-This, Gatsby seemingly handles the magic of running the GraphQL server in order for these queries to work.
+This, Gatsby handles the magic of running the GraphQL server in order for these queries to work.

-Here is a file system query, using the [remark] plugin, which helps convert the static assets into usable html (because after all markdown is just text!):
+Here is a file system query, using the [remark] plugin, which helps convert the static assets into usable html... because after all markdown is just text!

     query IndexQuery {
     // Using allMarkdownRemark from Gatsby plugins.